-If only there were a microphone that could do it all!
+When buying a microphone, things can become a little complicated.
+If only there were a mic that could do it all!
 Well, it turns out that there is.
 Say hello to the Samson Satellite.

 This clever little microphone has become one of the most popular choices for podcasters worldwide.

 Table of Contents